-FLSmidth Global Product Line Manager Group Digital, King Becerra, and FLSmidth Technical Product Line Manager Group Digital, Javier Pigazo Merino, give us the low-down on ECS/ProcessExpert V8.5 and the importance of AI to the future of industrial digitalisation.
+FLSmidth Technical Product Line Manager Group Digital, Javier Pigazo Merino, gives us the low-down on ECS/ProcessExpert V8.5 and the importance of AI to the future of industrial digitalisation.

 Q. You are releasing the next version of your flagship advanced process control (APC) software, ECS/ProcessExpert® (PXP) V8.5.
 What's new?